 Even the 1960s and 70s, often associated with garish hues and hippy low-tech materials, has a sense of minimalism in much of the design – think of the simple polypropylene or laminate wood veneer chair and you can easily imagine them coming from Weimar, Dessau or Berlin in the 1920s or 30s.

 The mindset came to the fore in the late 1970s and early 1980s in various post-punk pop culture, too.
-Perhaps the most recognizable proponent was Manchester’s Factory Records, particularly its best known acts Joy Division and New Order, whose minimalistic sound echoed the philosophy.
+Perhaps the most recognisable proponent was Manchester’s Factory Records, particularly its best known acts Joy Division and New Order, whose minimalistic sound echoed the philosophy.
 Working with graphic designers Peter Saville and Malcolm Garrett, the label cornered the market in industrial, pared-down design, and made the Bauhaus über cool once again.

 Bringing it Home